etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-computed-column.md

 ###  Filtering and Sorting

-When computed columns are used to filter or sort the grid, their value need to be computed for all existing rows before any pagination limit can be applied, this can have a very important impact in terms of performance.
+When computed columns are used to filter or sort the grid, their value needs to be computed for all existing rows before any pagination limit can be applied, this can have a very important impact in terms of performance.

 In general, when defining computed columns, they should be made not filterable nor sortable.
-The only exception to this rule would be when it is guaranteed the number of records in the table they are created for is going to be always reduced or it will always be displayed as a subtab where the number of rows per parent record cannot be big.
+The only exception to this rule is when it is guaranteed the number of records in the table they are created for is going to be always reduced or it will always be displayed as a subtab, where the number of rows per parent record cannot be big.

 ###  Lazy Evaluation